Hilda (TV series): Design

+Music

+Bella Ramsey wrote and sang "The Life of Hilda" for the second season.

 Release

 The first two episodes of season one premiered at the New York International Children's Film Festival on February 25, 2018.
 The first and third episode of season two premiered at the NYICFF on February 22, 2020.
+The first two episodes of the third and final season premiered at the Ottawa International Animation Festival on September 21, 2023, the series' fifth anniversary.

-The first season was released as a Netflix mini-series, on September 21, 2018.
+The first season was released on Netflix on September 21, 2018.
 The second season was released on December 14, 2020.

-On November 19, 2021, Silvergate Media announced that the third season would be the final season of the series.
+The third and final season premiered on December 7, 2023.

 Reception

 Critical response

 Hilda has received critical acclaim from critics and fans of the Hilda books, praising its writing, characters, animation, and vocal performances.
 On review aggregator Rotten Tomatoes, season 1 has received a 100% fresh rating based on 10 reviews with an average rating of 9.00/10.
 The website's critic consensus reads, "Animated magic of the highest order, Hilda successfully captures complex feelings and charming characters into an enchanting adventure that is suited for children and adults alike".
-There is no critic consensus for season 2.
 Emily Ashby of Common Sense Media gave the series four out of five stars, stating that Hilda, herself, "is the show's best quality, but it also benefits from curious characters, exceptionally matched storytelling and Toonboom animation, and an endearing world of fantasy".
+Emily St. James of Vox says Bella Ramsey "gives Hilda a stubborn quality that is in turns endearing and sweetly cringe-inducing."
+Entertainment Weekly ranked this series Netflix's 23rd best original series of all time.

 Allison Keene of Collider gave the series a four out of five stars, saying: "Regardless of age, Hilda invites viewers to join in the mystery and thrill of adventure and to find the magic in the introduction of these many creatures, and some of their curious habits, in an upbeat and wonderful world.
 Though Hilda must grow up and accept city life, she need not put aside her childlike wonder.
 Neither should we."
-Others focused on the character known as "The Librarian," (later named Kaisa) arguing that her character is "among the most positive pop culture depictions of librarians," apart with libraries in Cleopatra in Space and She-Ra and the Princesses of Power.
+Others focused on the character known as "The Librarian," (later named Kaisa) arguing that her character is "among the most positive pop culture depictions of librarians, along with fellow animated shows Cleopatra in Space and She-Ra and the Princesses of Power."
 The same reviewer states that the nine minutes in the first season within a library setting makes a "strong impression," including an episode featuring a special collections room, and arguing that the series makes clear the "importance of librarians and libraries for years to come."